earthai-tech/k-diagram/paper.md

 are unit-tested directly, while rendering is exercised with headless smoke tests that assert on ticks, labels, and returned objects rather than pixel hashes.
 The CLI wraps the same public API, so command-line workflows and Python sessions produce identical figures.
-In the following, we outline the API conventions and extension points that guide usage and contributions.
+The next section outlines the API conventions and extension points that guide usage and contributions.

 # API Conventions and Extensibility